If you are interested in attending Memphis Law as a transfer, start-over or visiting

 the time of transfer.
 Students interested in transferring should submit a completed

 application along with a $25.00 application fee.
-A completed application for transfer
+The transfer application deadline

 Letter of good standing from the law school dean